-Biology 30S (1.0 credit) Dept. of Ed.
-Code: 0124 Pre-requisite: Science 20F (minimum 65%) or permission from Administration
+Biology 30S (1.0 credit)

+Pre-requisite: Science 20F (minimum 65%) or permission from Administration

 This course reflects the nature of science as both investigation and inquiry and its importance to the individual.
 Through the use of textual materials, projects, investigations and activities, students will be introduced to the structure and function of the various systems of the human body with a focus on wellness and homeostasis.
 A wellness portfolio will help students reflect and make proper decisions relating to their long term health and well-being.